massimo-tech3d/GAZER/README.md

 4. plug the teensy on the PCB socket
 5. plug the PCB onto the RPi3 GPIO
 6. flash the RPi3 card with the nerves image provided in raspberry folder.
 Or, if preferred, compile the source code and use the elixir/nerves commands to flash the card
+7. connect sensors and motors to the RPi box
-7. boot the RPi3
+8. boot the RPi3
-8. Verify the smartphone connectivity.
+9. Verify the smartphone connectivity.
 Select gazer access point and connect to 192.168.3.1
-9. install "GPSd Forwarder" from Play Store and turn it on
+10. install "GPSd Forwarder" from Play Store and turn it on
-10. Enjoy a star gazing night !
+11. Enjoy a star gazing night !

 ## License
 the project is released under AGPLv3 License (the dependencies have their own licences)